 Prescription drug addiction is becoming an epidemic in America.
-Learn how to get help if you're struggling with prescription drug addiction.
+Learn how to get on the road to recovery from prescription drug addiction.

 Recovery is a Journey.
 Take the First Step.

 Of all substances of abuse, prescription drugs are being abused at faster rates than any other drug.
 This is especially true of prescription opioid drugs and benzodiazepines.
 One of the factors that contributes to the fast growth of prescription drug abuse is that they are easily obtained and easily accessible.
 Many people treated for health problems related to pain and anxiety find themselves dependent on these highly addictive classes of drugs.

 In treatment, the goal is to assess those in need of prescription drug rehab medically, psychologically and socially to understand the contributing factors towards a patient’s dependence on prescription drugs, to understand underlying psychological factors and social factors that compel people to continue using.
 Patients that understand themselves medically, psychologically and socially are better able to cope with the impulse to use.
 They are more capable of maintaining an inner locus of control and responsibly planning for a future that does not involve prescription drug use.